 Ans: the past forty years [insert a 'wrong mark' here]

+IELTS Writing Test tasks are word count-based.
+So, it is important you adhere to the word count while performing these tasks.
+Another common mistake in IELTS is that candidates do not count their words after completing the task.
 IELTS Writing tasks strictly follow the word count.
-For IELTS Writing Task 1 (Letter or Report), you need to write 150 words whereas for IELTS Writing Task 2 (Essay), you require to write 250 words.
+For IELTS Writing Task 1 (Letter or Report), you need to write 150 words whereas, for IELTS Writing Task 2 (Essay), you require to write 250 words.

-Never Overdo With Connecting Words
+4. Never Overdo With Connecting Words

 Let's take an example to understand it in a better way.

-- Describe other household duties
+- Mention details of other household duties

-Accent is Trivial But Pronunciation is Important!
+7. Accent is Trivial But Pronunciation is Important!

 A Word of Advice